berndporr/iir1/README.md

 ## Usage / Documentation

 Usage is very simple.
-A demo program is in the `demo` directory which sets up a lowpass and a bandstop filter.
+A demo program is in the `demo` directory which sets up different filters.
 A delta pulse is sent into the filters and saved as a gnuplot/octave file.
 Also the directory containing the unit tests contains examples for every filter type.